The role of a user acquisition (UA) manager has drastically evolved over the years with increasingly challenging tasks.

 During the user’s lifespan, they will generate value through different types of KPIs:

 - Monetization – revenue from in-app purchases, ad views, subscriptions, offer walls, etc.

 - Engagement – user activity that represents app involvement and contribution to the app economy

-The UA manager’s role is to ensure that the entire sum of values received per each user surpasses their cost.
+The UA manager’s role is to ensure that the value generated from each user surpasses the cost to acquire them.
 The main challenge is to accurately measure the user’s lifetime events, a process which can take anywhere from three weeks to twelve months, depending on the app.

 The LTV chase